 Ok, so this year is your turn to host the Christmas party at home?
-Don’t fret, the 3 tips below will ensure you can have your Christmas cake (or Buche de Noel) and eat it, well I mean entertain your guests while enjoying a stress free Christmas.
+Don’t fret, the 3 tips below will ensure you can have your Christmas cake (or Buche de Noel) and eat it too, well I mean entertain your guests while enjoying a stress-free Christmas too.

 Think of giving not as a duty but as a privilege.
 John D. Rockefeller Jr.